-While there is no doubt that, ultimately, Members can be called to account by the House for their actions and statements, the cases cited above show the difficulties that can arise.
+can arise.
 The Joint Select Committee on Parliamentary Privilege considered the issue of misuse of privilege.
 It commented that if it became the practice to examine formally-as by a reference to the Committee of Privileges-what Members say in the House, the essential freedom could be endangered.
 It acknowledged the danger of misuse, but concluded that the only practical solution consistent with the maintenance of freedom of speech could lie in allowing persons who had been subject to criticism or attack in either House to apply to have a response incorporated in Hansard.
-(See 'Citizen's right of reply' at page 774 for details of the procedure adopted.)
+(See 'Citizen's right of reply' at page 777 for details of the procedure adopted.)